SqrtMinusOne/GeoTIFF-3d/readme.md

 A simple program to visualize GeoTIFF files with Matplotlib and OpenGL.

-You can download GeoTIFF data from http://srtm.csi.cgiar.org/srtmdata/
+You can download GeoTIFF data from http://srtm.csi.cgiar.org/srtmdata/.
+There is an Everest GeoTIFF in the `samples` directory

 # Install
 There is a .deb for Bionic-amd64 and an installer for Win10-x32.
 For any other platform, [Compile from sources](https://github.com/SqrtMinusOne/GeoTIFF-3d/wiki/Installation-from-sources)